boyinsea/ErosWeb/documentation.md

 #### Connecting to the ET-312 "Link" Port

-The special cable used to connect the DB9 serial port on the computer to the 3.5mm stereo "Link" jack on the box is readily available from ErosTek and other sources:
+The special cable used to connect the ET-312 to a computer has a female DB9 serial plug on one end, and a 3.5mm stereo plug on the other.
+This cable is readily available from ErosTek and other sources:

 * [Relper Lineso DB9Pin Female to DC3.5mm Serial Cable](https://www.amazon.com/gp/product/B06Y98F6D5)
 * [EROSLINK SERIAL CABLE](https://erostek.com/collections/wiring/products/eroslink-serial-cable)

 #### E-Stim Audio

-ErosWeb enables the Dom to send e-stim audio to the sub.
+ErosWeb enables the Dom to send e-stim audio to the sub when both Dom and sub are using Google Chrome on a Mac or PC (the needed Web Audio support is limited or unstable on other platforms).
 To feed this audio into the ET-312, connect the computer's headphone port to the ET-312 "Audio" jack using a standard 3.5mm stereo cable.
-Click on the "Settings" icon in ErosWeb sub mode to route E-stim Audio Output to the appropriate destination.
+Click on the "Settings" icon :gear: in ErosWeb sub mode to route E-stim Audio Output to the appropriate destination.

 ## Starting a Scene, step by step